-The BAAQMD has adopted the Bay Area 2010 Clean Air Plan (CAP), which serves as an update to the most recent $O_3$ plan, the Bay Area 2005 Ozone Strategy, to comply with state air quality planning requirements as codified in the California Health and Safety Code.
+The BAAQMD has adopted the Bay Area 2010 Clean Air Plan (CAP), which serves as an update to the most recent O3 plan, the Bay Area 2005 Ozone Strategy, to comply with state air quality planning requirements as codified in the California Health and Safety Code.
 The CAP provides a comprehensive multi-pollutant plan to improve Bay Area air quality and protect public health.
 The CAP defines a control strategy that the BAAQMD and its partner agencies will implement to (1) reduce emissions and decrease ambient concentrations of harmful pollutants, (2) safeguard public health by reducing exposure to air pollutants that pose the greatest health risk, with an emphasis on protecting the communities most heavily impacted by air pollution, and (3) reduce greenhouse gas emissions to protect the climate (BAAQMD 2010).

 If a project proposes development and associated growth projections that are greater than that anticipated in the local CAP, the project might conflict with the air quality plans.
-The General Plan Designation for the site is SFI-173, Single-Family Residential, which provides for residential development densities between four to eight units per acre.
-The subdivision of the 1.35 acre project site into nine lots results in a density of 6.6 units per acre which is consistent with the density range of this Designation.
-As such, the anticipated development of the project site is consistent with the growth projections assumed in the City's General Plans.
+The current General Plan designation of MFR-157, limits the size of developments to 9 to 20 units per acre.
+As such, the anticipated development of the project site with density bonuses applied is consistent with the growth projections assumed in the City's General Plan, Zoning Ordinance, and in other City documents.
 The project is proposed in an area surrounded by existing residential development.
-The proposed conversion is currently allowable and would be consistent with the growth forecasts upon which the CAP is based.
+Surrounding properties include single-family dwellings, multi-family housing developments, and a commercial/industrial property southwest of the project site.
+The 16-unit apartment complex exceeds the density anticipated on this site, however, with density bonuses applied, it would be consistent with the growth forecasts upon which the CAP is based.
+The design and construction will utilize environmentally responsible materials and methods wherever appropriate, including but not limited to: structural framing, building services, exterior and interior finishes, casework and fixtures, solar water heating, and landscaping.
+Therefore, the proposed project would be consistent with the measures identified in the CAP, such as those aimed at increasing energy efficiency.
 Therefore, the proposed project would be consistent at a regional level with the underlying growth forecasts.